-Talking Book Services (TBS) maintains an extensive collections of book and assistive devices for individuals with low vision listed below.
+Talking Book Services (TBS) maintains an extensive collection of book and assistive devices for individuals with qualifying visual, physical, or print disabilities listed below.
+All materials and services are provided free of charge to certified, registered patrons.

-Over 70,000 recorded general fiction and non-fiction books are offered.
-Books are available for adults, young adults and children.
-Textbooks are not available from Talking Book Services (TBS).
-Talking Book Services provides, for free, the loan of specialized playback equipment designed for use by blind, visually impaired, and other readers with qualifying disabilities.
+TBS maintains a collection of over 100,000 general fiction and non-fiction audio books.
+Titles are available for adults, young adults, and children.
+TBS provides the loan of specialized playback equipment designed for use by blind, visually impaired, and other readers with qualifying disabilities.
+Textbooks are not available from Talking Book Services.

 BARD (Braille and Audio Reading Download)

-Assistive devices are available for in-house use at the State Library to aid readers who cannot use conventional text.
-These devices include:
+Assistive devices are available for in-house use only at the State Library to aid readers who cannot use conventional text.
+These devices are located within our Inclusive Services Center and include:

 - Closed Circuit Television magnifies text up to 60 times its original size.